Machete arrest in Cardiff city centre motorists' row - BBC News

 Machete arrest in Cardiff city centre motorists' row

-A man with a machete has been arrested in Cardiff city centre after a row between two motorists.
+This is the moment a man with a machete was arrested in Cardiff city centre after a row between two motorists.

 Two people are in custody after the row on the corner of Saunders Road, Penarth Road and St Mary Street at 15:00 BST.